 The Robinson-Patman Act, for example, made price discrimination illegal, except under certain conditions.
 But once a prima facie case was made that different prices had been charged to different customers, the accused business then had to prove that the exceptions-such as cost differences in serving those particular customers, sufficient to justify the price differences-applied.
-Since the apparently simple word "cost" conceals complexities that can keep accountants, economists and lawyers on both sides tied up in endless disputes, it may not be possible for either the accused either loses those cases or else settles them out of court on whatever terms can be negotiated, given the virtual impossibility of proving one's innocence in many cases.
+Since the apparently simple word "cost" conceals complexities that can keep accountants, economists and lawyers on both sides tied up in endless disputes, it may not be possible for either the accuser or the accused to prove anything conclusively.
+This means that the accused either loses those cases or else settles them out of court on whatever terms can be negotiated, given the virtual impossibility of proving one's innocence in many cases.